 Even the 2-year-old got in on the fiesta and has a kill shot to her name.

-Before we could eat, I also sprayed down the entire unit and all along the baseboards of the kitchen, especially in front of the slider (where I know the ants get in the house) with my homemade natural insecticidal spray.
+Before we could eat, I also used my natural ant spray down the entire unit and all along the baseboards of the kitchen, especially in front of the slider (where I know the ants get in the house) with my homemade natural insecticidal spray.

-Homemade Method to Naturally Kill Ants in your House
+1. Homemade Method to Naturally Kill Ants in Your House

 I’m not going to put out poison in my kitchen (unless the ants and earwigs take over completely).
 My mom copied this recipe down out of something she was reading once at my house, and I am sure glad I was able to find it last week when the ants first came marching in.
 Imagine my glee when not only ants but earwigs, too, my most hated nemesis that hide in every washcloth and towel in our house, died within 60 seconds of being squirted.

-Added bonus: this home remedy is so simple to mix up, my husband could do it:
+Added bonus: this home remedy for a natural ant spray is so simple to mix up, my husband could do it:

-1 tsp. cooking oil (we used virgin olive)
+1 teaspoon cooking oil (we used virgin olive)

 Mix in a spray bottle.
 Spray on any soft-bodied insect that invades your house or garden: ants, earwigs, aphids, whiteflies, mealy bugs, etc.

-Also spray a barricade line where ants might be entering your house.
-The only drawback is that it doesn’t work once it’s dried, so if you really want prevention, you have to spray often throughout the day or use other strategies below.
+Also use your natural ant spray as a barricade line where ants might be entering your house.
+The only drawback is that it doesn’t work once it’s dried, so if you really want prevention, you have to use your natural ant spray often throughout the day or use other strategies below.
 This is a good first wave of terror on the bug world, though.

-If an initial on-contact kill with the spray doesn’t get rid of all your ants, you need to give them something poisonous to take home to their friends.
+If an initial on-contact kill with the natural ant spray doesn’t get rid of all your ants, you need to give them something poisonous to take home to their friends.